Capgemini/notepad2/_posts/2014-06-19-documentation.md

 ### _config.yml

 Most of the variables found here are used in the .html files found in `_includes` if you need to add or remove anything.
 A good place to start would be to change the title, tagline, description, and url of your site.
-Links are absolute and prefixed with `{{ "{{ site.url " }}}}` in the various `_includes` and `_layouts`, so remember to properly set `url`[^1] and use `http://localhost:4000` when developing locally or else the theme's stylesheet and scripts won't load.
+Links are absolute and prefixed with `{{ "{{ site.baseurl " }}}}` in the various `_includes` and `_layouts`, so remember to properly set `url`[^1] and use `http://localhost:4000` when developing locally or else the theme's stylesheet and scripts won't load.
 #### Disqus Comments

 Create a [Disqus](http://disqus.com) account and change `disqus_shortname` in `_config.yml` to the Disqus *shortname* you just setup.
 To enable commenting on a post, add the following to its front matter: